 My Investment Blog never started it with the intention of making money but to help the retail investor understand the market in India.
-I have evolved as a trader, investor, a blogger and so did my blog and I have my eBook that is selling more than I expected to sell.
+I have evolved as a trader, investor, blogger and so did my blog and I have my book on Amazon that is selling more than I expected to sell.

 2. Dead Blogs or Copy Paste Blogs or Automated Blogs